 - Plug your USB drive into an available USB slot on your TV.

-- Turn on the TV & press the Home button.
+- Turn on the TV, and press the Home button.

-- Navigate to Settings > Support > Software Update > Update Now.
+- Using your TV remote, from the menu, go to Settings > Support > Software Update.

-- Select YES.
-You'll then be given the option to select USB - do so.
+- You'll then be given the option to select USB—do so.

-Next, your TV should automatically scan for any available software on your drive & install it.
-After it's done, the TV should restart by itself.
+- Next, your TV will scan for any available software on your drive and install it.
+After it's done, the TV should restart automatically.

 To reset your Samsung Smart TV:

-- Make sure that the TV is currently powered on.
+- Make sure that the TV is turned on.

-- Keep your eyes on the LED on the front of the TV until it turns red and blinks faster.
+- Watch the LED on the front of the TV until it turns red and blinks faster.

-Your TV should eventually turn on again.
-At that point, you can try reconnecting to your Wi-Fi network to see if that fixed the issue for you.
+- Your TV should eventually turn on again.
+At that point, try reconnecting to your Wi-Fi network.

-If it hasn't, your final option to solve problems on the TV itself without delving into deeper potential internet issues will be to perform a full factory reset on your TV.
-Just note that any apps or old firmware downloaded to the TV will be reset to how it was out of the box once you've completed this process, so you'll need to reconfigure and install your TV apps from scratch.
+If it still won’t connect, your final option to solve the problem without delving into deeper potential internet issues will be to perform a factory reset on your TV.
+Note that any apps or old firmware downloaded to the TV will be reset to how it was out of the box once you've completed this process, so you'll need to reconfigure your settings and reinstall your apps.

 To perform a full factory reset on a Samsung TV: